Dnyan89/Python_Data_Analytics/README.md

 ![Most Optimal Skills for Data Analyst in NL](3_Project/Images/Most_Optimal_Skills_for_Data_Analysts_NL.png)

-_Scatter plot showing the best skills for data analysts in the US, with color labels for each technology._
+_Scatter plot showing the best skills for data analysts in the Netherlands, with color labels for each technology._

 ### Key Findings